arduino/docs-content/content/hardware/03.nano/boards/nano-matter/features.md

 <FeatureDescription>

 The Nano Matter combines Arduino's ease of use with Silicon Labs's powerful [MGM240S](https://www.silabs.com/documents/public/data-sheets/mgm240s-datasheet.pdf) chip, making the popular IoT connectivity standard, **Matter**, more accessible for various applications, including domotics and building automation.
-Its versatile connectivity options, including BLE® and Openthread®, make it ideal for projects requiring low-power efficiency and broad connectivity.
+Its versatile connectivity options, including Bluetooth® Low Energy and Openthread®, make it ideal for projects requiring low-power efficiency and broad connectivity.

 Using Nano's small form factor, Arduino makes it simpler for Makers to use Silicon Lab's technology, making working with Matter-compatible devices more straightforward than ever through its ample peripherals and I/Os, opening up new possibilities in smart technology for makers and professionals.
 With the Nano Matter: